FranBte/franborg.co/content/projects/project9.md

 ---
-title: "Sunday Breakfast"
+title: "Light the Bulb"
-date: 2018-08-04T15:34:34+07:00
+date: 2018-12-27
 draft: false
-codepenid: "pKRmWK"
+codepenid: "vagJOL"
+featured: true
 ---

-Pure CSS image of my favourite meal of the week.
+CSS image of a lightbulb - switch it on!